-The set pieces like the local town, the neighborhood, and The House mixed with The Cat’s magical crate look spot on like one of those amusement parks where you see the environment coming to life.
+The set pieces like the local town, the neighborhood, and The House mixed with The Cat’s magical crate looks spot on like one of those amusement parks where you see the environment coming to life.

 The format is more cleaner than the dirty rusted filter used in The Grinch.

 Two pause worthy moments including The Cat’s birth certificate showing his birthday which is Mike Myers’ actual birthday.
-There’s a reference to the dog from Men In Black with a doghouse name Frank and a Pug is in it for a few seconds.
+There’s a reference to the dog from “Men In Black” with a doghouse name Frank and a Pug is in it for a few seconds.
 Pugs are my favorite type of dog breed.

 Smash Mouth did a cover version of The Beatles song “Getting Better.”
-Its not the first time Smash Mouth was involved in a Mike Myers film.
+It is not the first time Smash Mouth was involved in a Mike Myers film.
 Remember “I’m A Believer” at the end of Shrek?
-Also another Shout Out to Dakota Fanning in I Am Sam because her character’s father is a huge fan of the band.
+Also another Shout Out to Dakota Fanning in “I Am Sam,” because her character’s father is a huge fan of the band.
 By the way, The Beatles are one of my favorite bands.

 Kitty Litter: The Cat never rhymes throughout the film.
 The producers completely forgot the rhyming because it’s one of Dr. Seuss’ iconic trademarks.
 It’s just like Deadpool in “X-Men Origins: Wolverine” with his mouth sowed up!
 Gosh I hated that movie!

 Mrs. Kwan, the baby sitter hired by the kids mom, does nothing but sleep until the very end.

 Thing 1 & Thing 2’s appearances look hideous.
 They belong in a monster movie!

 The chase sequence shows The Cat chasing Quinn.
 How come the extras never bat an eye on The Cat?
 In real life they would’ve gone bat-poop crazy on him.
 This broke my suspension of disbelief.

 The whole movie is just an hour and a half SNL sketch.
 I expect Alec Baldwin or Mike Myers looking at the camera saying “Live from New York, its Saturday night!”

-The Final Verdict: An ultra F as in FAKER!
+The Final Verdict: F, FOR FAKER!

 What the heck man!
-It nearly destroyed Mike Myers’ career (until Love Guru) along with Dakota Fanning’s before she signed up for The Twilight series!
-Thank goodness Alec Baldwin survived it. (plus Thomas The Tank Engine) He now has a bunch of Emmy’s from his work on 30 Rock.
+It nearly destroyed Mike Myers’ career (until The Love Guru) along with Dakota Fanning’s before she signed up for “The Twilight” series!
+Thank goodness Alec Baldwin survived it. (plus Thomas The Tank Engine) He now has a bunch of Emmy’s from his work on “30 Rock.”